danyalprout/specs/specs/fjord/derivation.md

 #### Fjord

-The Fjord hardfork activation block, contains the following transactions in this order:
+The Fjord hardfork activation block contains the following transactions, in this order:

 - L1 Attributes Transaction
 - User deposits from L1